 The Student Sunrise project will unify and improve the quality of our student data, making it easier to produce essential analytics, like tracking who teaches what, completing degree audits, and assessing program effectiveness or student performance.
-Workday Student also shares a platform with our new human resources and finance system (Workday HCM and Finance) and will integrate with other university systems so that data can easily be shared across functions.
+Workday Student also shares a platform with our new human resources and finance system (Workday HCM and Finance) and will integrate with other university systems so data can easily be shared across functions.

-What’s Included in the Student Sunrise Project?
+What’s included in the Student Sunrise project?

 Workday Student will support much of the functionality currently managed by SIS and its shadow systems and processes.
 Additional projects will supplement Workday’s functionality or will prepare other university systems to share data with Workday.
 View the Student Sunrise project charter for a detailed look at the project scope.